rileymummah/SpFut.flexiSDM/README.md

 ### Prep covariate data

 - load_covar - (CLS) cleaned, commented, and documented - this requires the species-futures directory right now.
 Revisit it.
-- plot_covar - (CLS) cleaned, commented, and documented
+- plot_covar - (CLS) cleaned, commented, and documented - DONE
-- cor_covar - (CLS) cleaned, commented, and documented
+- cor_covar - (CLS) cleaned, commented, and documented - DONE
-- select_covar - (CLS) cleaned, commented, and documented
+- select_covar - (CLS) cleaned, commented, and documented - DONE
 - add_int_cols - this is for interactions which we haven't actually done any of.
 Don't include it for now? - EXCLUDED FOR NOW

 ### Prep species data

-- load_species_data - (CLS) cleaned, commented, and documented
+- load_species_data - (CLS) cleaned, commented, and documented - DONE
 - PO_filter - (CLS) this function is unnecessary and can be removed - DONE
-- count_filter - (CLS) cleaned, commented, and documented
+- count_filter - (CLS) cleaned, commented, and documented - DONE
-- DND_filter - (CLS) cleaned, commented, and documented
+- DND_filter - (CLS) cleaned, commented, and documented - DONE
-- PO_for_nimble - (CLS) cleaned, commented, and documented
+- PO_for_nimble - (CLS) cleaned, commented, and documented - DONE
-- survey_for_nimble - (CLS) cleaned, commented, and documented
+- survey_for_nimble - (CLS) cleaned, commented, and documented - DONE
-- sppdata_for_nimble - (CLS) cleaned, commented, and documented
+- sppdata_for_nimble - (CLS) cleaned, commented, and documented - DOCUMENTATION NEEDED (ROM)
 - map_species_data - (CLS) cleaned, commented, and documented - DOCUMENTATION NEEDED (ROM)

 ### Combine all data

-- z_for_nimble - (CLS) cleaned, commented, and documented
+- z_for_nimble - (CLS) cleaned, commented, and documented - DONE
-- data_for_nimble - (CLS) cleaned, commented, and documented
+- data_for_nimble - (CLS) cleaned, commented, and documented - DOCUMENTATION NEEDED (ROM)

 ### Set up NIMBLE

-- nimble_code - (CLS) cleaned, commented, and documented
+- nimble_code - (CLS) cleaned, commented, and documented - DONE
-- nimble_inits - (CLS) cleaned, commented, and documented
+- nimble_inits - (CLS) cleaned, commented, and documented - DONE
-- nimble_params - (CLS) cleaned, commented, and documented
+- nimble_params - (CLS) cleaned, commented, and documented - DONE

 ### Run NIMBLE